iHeyTang/egg-emqx/README.md

 ### Multi Clients

-If your Configure with multi clients, you can use `app.emqtt.get(instanceName)` to get the specific mqtt instance and use it like above.
+If your Configure with multi clients, you can use `app.emqx.get(instanceName)` to get the specific mqtt instance and use it like above.

 ## Questions & Suggestions